 2. When will this be signed by the Judge?

 The Ex-Parte Office will process your application and send it to the Judge, usually by the next day.
 Once your papers are reviewed and/or signed by the Judge, they will be sent back to the office.
-Although a specific time cannot be provided for the return of the papers, most of the time, they are returned within two or three days.
+Although a specific time cannot be provided for the return of the papers, most of the time, they are returned within two to three days.

 3. How can I obtain a copy of my signed OSC that was submitted to the Ex-Parte's Office?

-You may pick up a copy in person at the Ex-Parte's Office or you may download a copy of it online through E-Courts.
+You may pick up a copy in person at the Ex-Parte's Office or you may download a copy of it online through E-courts.